Skip to main content

 note 1: This is a state park so there is a 10$ paying station at the main park

-entrance so many people park their car on the side of hwy 9 road.
+entrance.
+I saw that many people park their car on the side of highway 9 road, pay the fee and support our states park system.

 Due

-note 2: There are some trails that are dog friendly.
+note 2: There are trails that are dog friendly.

 The